 Roll each surface of the couch, replacing the roller sheet as the stickiness wears off.

 A quick disclosure: all items in this article are affiliate links, and I do earn a commission from qualifying purchases; however, all of my reviews are based on the quality of the product.

 There are several essential oil scents that lice hate.
-When you spray these fragrances on furniture, lice flee the scene.
-My top pick for a lice repellent for furniture is Lice Clinics of America Lice Prevention Household Spray.
+When you spray these fragrances on furniture it helps keep lice away.

 If you have a lot of pillows on your furniture, it will be extremely time-consuming for you to vacuum each pillow individually.
 Another alternative to vacuuming pillows is to place them in the dryer on high heat for 40 minutes.
 After 40 minutes in the dryer, your pillows will be safe and can return to your clean couch.

 Another option for your pillows is to bag them up for 2 days and keep them away from the family.
 Lice dehydrate and die after 2 days off the head.

 For those with leather furniture such as suede or faux suede fabric, either vacuum or lint roll your furniture.
 For those with vinyl-leather furniture that is not easily vacuumed, wipe down the leather with a wet cloth, this is sufficient to remove lice.
 Alcohol-based wipes are best at killing lice, but I do not recommend using them on furniture surfaces.